AkBKukU/mkw_map/README.md

 This was fine up until the ?
 Panels and Peach Medallions were added and those now must have arbitrary numbers assigned to ensure the IDs are unique.

+### Development Enviornment

+This project has been designed entirely without the use of a backend server.
+It can be directly locally run without needing an HTTP server.
+While I would like to keep it that way, I am not super against it depending on backend functionality if there are features that require it.
+I have ideas for some that would so it may happen in the future.

 ## Screenshots